Motorcyclists Have A Bad Reputation — But They Shouldn’t

-- Establish evidence — Likewise, it is crucial to speak with witnesses around the scene, and gather information from any other drivers.
-Smartphones, or any phone with a camera application, is useful in such scenarios.
+- Establish evidence — Likewise, it is crucial to speak with witnesses around the scene and gather information from any other drivers.
+Smartphones, or any phone with a camera application, are useful in such scenarios.

-- Get medical help — A doctor’s corroboration of your injuries is necessary for the assembly of any injury claim.
-As such, it is important to seek medical treatment and closely follow and prescribed treatment regimens.
+- Get medical help — A doctor’s corroboration of your injuries is necessary to assemble any injury claim.
+As such, it is important to seek medical treatment and closely follow prescribed treatment regimens.